The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Discussion

-The \textit{Schwurbelarchiv} data can also be analysed from a network perspective by treating groups or authors as nodes and linking them according to shared membership or participation.
+To address the lack of unique user identifiers, we plan to investigate text features and variance in temporal messaging patterns in the future to distinguish between authors who may share the same name, addressing one of the primary limitations of the \textit{Schwurbelarchiv}.
+Furthermore, while the raw dataset contains a large number of images, these are currently not accessible to text-based research approaches.
+We plan to employ image-to-text models to create suitable descriptions of the images that can be analysed with such workflows.
+Next to the content of messages, the \textit{Schwurbelarchiv} data can also be analysed from a network perspective by treating groups or authors as nodes and linking them according to shared membership or participation.
 This approach reveals topological features such as common affiliations or frequently co-occurring authors.
 Future research could harness these networks to investigate community structures, track the spread of (mis-)information and narratives, and identify influential participants across different discussions.

-In summary, the \textit{Schwurbelarchiv} provides broad utility for research in social network analysis, linguistic analysis, political science, and information studies, particularly in the realm of conspiracy theories.
-Future work can build on the dataset to investigate the dynamics of misinformation spread, conduct topic modelling, explore the influence of real-world events on user behaviour in online communities, and analyse the dynamics of conspiracy-related discourse in individual chats in a more qualitative way.
+More broadly, future work can build on the dataset to investigate the dynamics of misinformation spread, conduct topic modelling, explore the influence of real-world events on user behaviour in online communities, and analyse the dynamics of conspiracy-related discourse in individual chats.